Making Serial Dictatorships Fair: Examples

 \textbf{Kemeny's rule.} Select a ranking $\rho$ that minimizes the sum of pairwise disagreements across all the objects' priority rankings, $\rho \in \arg \min_{\rho \in \mathcal{R}_n} \sum_{s \in S} \sum_{t < t'} \mathbbm{1}[\rho(t') \succ_s \rho(t)]$.
 In our example, this yields $\rho^{\text{Kemeny}} = 2,1,3,4,5$.

-When applied to our example, each one of these rank aggregation methods produces a different ranking of agents.
-Notice also that all of these methods (correctly) agree with priority dominance when all objects have the same priority ranking over agents.
+When applied to the example above, each one of these rank aggregation methods produces a different ranking of agents.
+Notice also that all of these methods (correctly) agree with priority dominance in the case where all objects have the same priority ranking over agents.